 Why are we including this section?
-This is for developers who are interested in what they are getting into if they choose to integrate with Inventu Flynet Viewer.
-Our simple message is that the generated code in a Flynet application is derived from real, production systems in use world-wide.
+This is for developers who are interested in what they are getting into if they choose to integrate with Inventu Viewer+.
+Our simple message is that the generated code in an Inventu Viewer+ application is derived from real, production systems in use world-wide.
 It is constantly improved whether by fixing a lurker bug never revealed except after months of operation or by adding a new way to navigate screens that is easier to extend through object-oriented inheritance.

 Microsoft Visual Studio Targeted

 Visual Studio and .NET Versions are supported as they are released.
-We started with VS2003 and are currently at VS2013 (VS2015 works fine).
-For .NET Framework support we actually started with Framework 1.1 and now provide Framework 4.5 as a targeting option.
+We started with VS2003 and are currently at VS2019 (others in-between work fine).
+For .NET Framework support we actually started with Framework 1.1 and now provide up to Framework 4.8 as a targeting option.
 Of course, if you have a more recent release of Visual Studio, you can just load one of our solutions and upgrade it with no problem.

 Use of Object-Oriented Inheritance